iaprojectg8/Data-Extraction-from-GEE/README.md

 If you did everything right, you should be able to convert all the files downloaded in one CSV file.

 ## Execution
-To execute the program, still in the command prompt run this :
+To execute the program, still in the terminal or command prompt run this :
 ```
 python main.py
 ```